Memorable Albert

 too much on the future."

 for existing.
-One cannot help but be in awe when he contemplates
+One cannot help but be in awe when contemplating

 important endeavor is the striving for morality in our actions.